LettuceOSS/fastedit/CONTRIBUTING.md

 ## 8. Code review and feedback

 Our maintainers will review your PR, and we might ask for some modifications or clarifications before merging the code.
-Don’t worry if this happens—it’s a normal part of the process, and our goal is to collaborate to get the best result..
+Don’t worry if this happens—it’s a normal part of the process, and our goal is to collaborate to get the best result.
 Once everything looks good, your contribution will be merged into the project!